AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 }
 ```

-The returned result is consistent with the basic usage content, and we can see that the generated image with the style parameter `vivid` is shown in the figure below:
+The returned result is consistent with the basic usage content, and we can see that the generated image with the style parameter set to `vivid` is shown in the figure below:

 <p><img src="https://cdn.acedata.cloud/e0rpc3.png" width="500" class="m-auto"></p>

-With the same operation as above, simply changing the image style parameter to `natural`, we can obtain the image shown below:
+With the same operation as above, simply set the image style parameter to `natural`, and you can obtain the image shown below:

 <p><img src="https://cdn.acedata.cloud/q9tqwu.png" width="500" class="m-auto"></p>